 Cache-Control

-The HTTP Cache-Control header carries directives controlling how browsers, proxies, and CDNs store and serve cached responses.
-Both requests and responses use this header to coordinate Caching behavior across the entire delivery chain.
+Browser and CDN caching behavior is controlled through the Cache-Control header.
+Both requests and responses carry directives that determine how browsers, proxies, and CDNs store and serve cached responses across the entire delivery chain.

 Usage